 JOIN A CLUB

 Buenos Aires has many different options for clubs and sports teams around the city.
-Some are free and some you just have to pay a small monthly, weekly, or one time fee to join.
-There are a range of activities and you can get involved in anything from a club soccer team, a saturday morning aerobics class, or a photography club.
+Some are free and some you just have to pay a small monthly, weekly, or one-time fee to join.
+There is a range of activities and you can get involved in anything from a club soccer team, a Saturday morning aerobics class, or a photography club.
 These clubs are great opportunities to meet porteños as well as practice your Spanish.
-There are also conversation clubs and meet ups where people get together to practice Spanish.
+There are also conversation clubs and meetups where people get together to practice Spanish.

 BA Ciudad (http://www.buenosaires.gob.ar/) is a great resource.
 They offer a range of free classes throughout the city for all age groups.

 One of the most authentic ways to practice Spanish outside the classroom is to volunteer.
 There are many options around the city that all cater to many different interests.
 At Expanish we offer eight different volunteer options, but if we don’t have what you’re looking for there is sure to be some other organization that does.
 Usually volunteering in Buenos Aires revolves around children, and there´s no better way to practice Spanish in a comfortable and relaxed environment that while working with kids.

 It may sound like obvious advice, but reading little articles can really help boost your Spanish.
 I find that if I wake up and read a bit in Spanish it puts my mind in Spanish mode.
 It´s easy to wake up immediately check your phone, scroll through Facebook, or respond to a quick text in English.
 I challenge you to pick up a book for 10-15 minutes in the morning a see what a difference it makes.

 Bonus Challenge: Read out loud to yourself in order to practice both vocabulary and pronunciation without the pressure of class.